Efficient MPC-Based Energy Management System for Secure and Cost-Effective Microgrid Operations: Power-Flow-Constrained Convex MPC Formulation

-Several details need to be addressed before organizing the conic form.
-Specifically, to preserve convexity, the mutual exclusivity of $P_{\mathrm{dis}}$/$P_{\mathrm{ch}}$ and $P_{\mathrm{buy}}$/$P_{\mathrm{sell}}$ in \eqref{C4_1} and \eqref{C4_2} is not explicitly enforced, since the objective naturally drives one variable of each pair to zero.
-Similarly, \eqref{eq_SoC3} can be relaxed to $\sigma_{\text{SoC,}i}^{[0]}\leq \sigma_{\text{SoC,}i}^{[K_{\text{d}}]}$, since optimality inherently satisfies this condition, preventing over-charging across days by favoring discharging over costly grid purchases.
+Several modeling details must be addressed before organizing the MPC problem into a standard conic form.
+First, to preserve convexity, the mutual exclusivity of the variable pairs $P_{\mathrm{dis}}$/$P_{\mathrm{ch}}$ and $P_{\mathrm{buy}}$/$P_{\mathrm{sell}}$ in \eqref{C4_1} and \eqref{C4_2} is not explicitly enforced.
+This is because the linear objective function naturally drives one variable in each pair to zero at optimality.